spryker/spryker-docs/docs/pbc/all/business-intelligence/202410.0/amazon-quicksight-third-party-integration/install-amazon-quicksight.md

 {% info_block warningBox "Verification" %}

-Log in to Back Office and make sure you can open the `https://backoffice.mysprykershop.com/amazon-quicksight/analytics/enable` page.
+In the Back Office, make sure you can access the Analytics page: `https://backoffice.mysprykershop.com/amazon-quicksight/analytics/enable`.

 {% endinfo_block %}

 ## Install feature frontend

-Follow the steps below to install the Amazon Quicksight module frontend.
+Follow the steps below to install the Amazon QuickSight frontend.

 ### Prerequisites